AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 If this is not in the built `tar.gz` file, the UI tests build and executions will be skipped

 >[!NOTE]
 >Production pipelines created before February 10, 2021 will need to be updated in order to use the UI tests as described in this section.
 This essentially means the User must edit Production pipeline and click **Save** from the UI even if no changes were made.
-   Refer to [Configuring your CI-CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html?lang=en#using-cloud-manager) for learn more about pipeline configuration.
+>Refer to [Configuring your CI-CD Pipeline](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/using-cloud-manager/configure-pipeline.html?lang=en#using-cloud-manager) to learn more about pipeline configuration.

 ### Writing Functional Tests {#writing-functional-tests}